jhollinger/occams-record/README.md

 **Use `ORDER BY` with `find_each`/`find_in_batches`**

-Yeah, did you know you can't do this with ActiveRecord?
+Yeah, did you know that ActiveRecord can't do this?
+I mean it *could*, they just chose not to.

 ```ruby
 OccamsRecord.